Engagement and Interaction Design

 Photoshop

 This module was developed as a brief sample of Storyline 360 eLearning.
-It is meant to be a fun and engaging tool that could be shared with the general public.
-I still used Gagné’s Nine Events of Learning and chunking to reduce cognitive overload.
-I prioritized fun and engaging visual design and interactivity.
+It is a fun and engaging tool for the general public to learn more about local birds.
+I used Gagné’s Nine Events of Learning and chunking to reduce cognitive overload and prioritized fun, engaging visual design and interactivity.

 Articulate Storyline 360